Skip to content

 Speed to structural compromise differs significantly.

-Read moreCarpenter ant colonies take 3–6 years to reach a size capable of causing damaging structural excavation — Year 1 (10–20 workers) is undetectable; Year 3 (500–2,000 workers) produces the first $300–$1,500 repairs; Year 5+ (2,000–6,000+ workers) can require $1,500–$10,000+ in structural framing repairs 24.
+Read moreCarpenter ant colonies take 3–6 years to reach a size capable of causing damaging structural excavation — Year 1 (10–20 workers) is undetectable; Year 3 (500–2,000 workers) produces the first localized wood repairs; Year 5+ (2,000–6,000+ workers) can require major structural framing repair 24.
 Subterranean termites can cause significant structural damage in 6 months to ~2 years because they eat rather than excavate, and their galleries span sound wood along the grain 2.
-Annual U.S. structural damage: subterranean termites cause an estimated $5 billion annually per NPMA; carpenter ants cause an estimated $100–$250 million+ nationally (industry estimate; no NPMA-published figure exists) 2.
+Nationally, subterranean termites are the single largest source of structural wood-destroying-insect damage per NPMA, far ahead of carpenter ants (no NPMA-published carpenter ant figure exists) 2.
 Despite the per-house speed advantage of termites, carpenter ants cause more total structural damage in New Hampshire because they are abundant statewide while termites remain sparse 1.

 NH Prevalence: Why Carpenter Ants Win in New Hampshire